rfshelley/Documentation/contributing/style-guide.rst

 .. code-block:: rst

-    Section Name
+    Section name
     ------------

-    See `Other Section`_ for more information.
+    See `Other section`_ for more information.

-    Other Section
+    Other section
     -------------

 The ``:ref:`` target allows us to link to other documents or document sections.